 Research Futures in the Face of Climate Tragedy

 I was only partly joking earlier when I questioned why I was even writing this paper.
 If all the data and analysis turn out to be misleading, and this society continues nicely for the coming decades, then this article will not have helped my career.
 If the predicted collapse comes within the next decade, then I won’t have a career.
 It is the perfect lose-lose.
 I mention this to highlight how it will not be easy to identify ways forward as academic researchers and educators in the field of organisational sustainability.
 For the academics reading this paper, most of you will have increasing teaching loads, in areas where you are expected to cover certain content.
 I know you may have little time and space for reinventing your expertise and focus.
 Those of you who have a mandate to research might discover that the deep adaptation agenda is not an easy topic for finding research partners and funders.
 This restrictive situation was not always the reality faced by academics.
 It is the result of changes in higher education, that are one expression of an ideology that has made the human race so poor at addressing a threat to its wellbeing and even existence.
 It is an ideology that many of us have been complicit in promoting, if we have been working in business schools.
-It is important to recognise that complicity, before considering how to evolve our research in the face of the climate tragedy.
+It is important to recognise that complicity, before considering how to evolve our research in the face of the climate tragedy (Bendell, 2020).

 The West’s response to environmental issues has been restricted by the dominance of neoliberal economics since the 1970s.
 That led to hyper-individualist, market fundamentalist, incremental and atomistic approaches.
 By hyper-individualist, I mean a focus on individual action as consumers, switching light bulbs or buying sustainable furniture, rather than promoting political action as engaged citizens.
 By market fundamentalist, I mean a focus on market mechanisms like the complex, costly and largely useless carbon cap and trade systems, rather than exploring what more government intervention could achieve.
 By incremental, I mean a focus on celebrating small steps forward such as a company publishing a sustainability report, rather than strategies designed for a speed and scale of change suggested by the science.
-By atomistic, I mean a focus on seeing climate action as a separate issue from the governance of markets, finance and banking, rather than exploring what kind of economic system could permit or enable sustainability.
+By atomistic, I mean a focus on seeing climate action as a separate issue from the governance of markets, finance and banking, rather than exploring what kind of economic system could permit or enable sustainability (ibid).

 This ideology has now influenced the workloads and priorities of academics in most universities, which restricts how we can respond to the climate tragedy.
 In my own case, I took an unpaid sabbatical, and writing this paper is one of the outcomes of that decision.
 We no longer have time for the career games of aiming to publish in top-ranked journals to impress our line managers or improve our CV for if we enter the job market.
 Nor do we have a need for the narrow specialisms that are required to publish in such journals.
 So, yes, I am suggesting that in order to let oneself evolve in response to the climate tragedy one may have to quit a job – and even a career.
 However, if one is prepared to do that, then one can engage with an employer and professional community from a new place of confidence.